docker/docs/ee/ucp/admin/install/system-requirements.md

 UCP {{ page.ucp_version }} requires minimum versions of the following Docker components:

-- Docker EE Engine 18.09-ee-1 or higher
+- Docker Enterprise Engine 18.09.0-ee-1 or higher
-- DTR 2.5 or higher
+- DTR 2.6 or higher

 ## Where to go next